 It's a safe bet that you've never heard of Silver Eagle Records.
 Back in the late 1980s, they were a mail-order company from Canada, and they had a few compilation CDs as catalog items.
 My DJ friend, Steve, and I bought one of virtually everything they offered around 1988.
 Unfortunately, they folded up shop shortly after that, and their entire output was pretty much lost forever.
 Fooey.

 Rhino and Time-Life may have done it better, but Silver Eagle did it first.
 These were the first compilations of their kind, and I was proud to be at the forefront of DJ-dom, spinning these tracks from CD alongside the more common vinyl recurrents.

 In particular, I remember reading a review in Billboard magazine of the "Dancing The Night Away" compilation, which was THE FIRST disco compilation, anywhere, ever.
-And here it is, taken from page 25 of the August 20, 1988 issue (scanned as a 300 dpi black and white TIFF file)!
-(My college roommates and I were so fond of this collection, that every time Charles got to pick which CD we listened to - we had a rotation, you see - we would hear "Dancing The Night Away" Disc 2.)
+My college roommates and I were so fond of this collection, that every time Charles got to pick which CD we listened to - we had a rotation, you see - we would hear "Dancing The Night Away" Disc 2.